RoxieAtRubrik/tgas-chatbot/docs/group1.md

 Click on the **Create Function** button at the bottom right corner to proceed.
 The creation process may take a little while to complete.

-Once finished, you will be taken to the `get_cluster_status` function page.
+Once finished, you will be taken to the `get_archived_amount` function page.
 There's a lot of menu items on this page - don't be alarmed!
 We're going to come back to this page in a moment.

 ## Function Configuration